brancz/kube-rbac-proxy/README.md

       --client-ca-file string                       If set, any request presenting a client certificate signed by one of the authorities in the client-ca-file is authenticated with an identity corresponding to the CommonName of the client certificate.
       --config-file string                          Configuration file to configure kube-rbac-proxy.
       --ignore-paths strings                        Comma-separated list of paths against which kube-rbac-proxy pattern-matches the incoming request.
 If the requst matches, it will proxy the request without performing an authentication or authorization check.
 Cannot be used with --allow-paths.
-      --insecure-listen-address string              [DEPRECATED] The address the kube-rbac-proxy HTTP server should listen on.
       --kubeconfig string                           Path to a kubeconfig file, specifying how to connect to the API server.
 If unset, in-cluster configuration will be used
       --oidc-ca-file string                         If set, the OpenID server's certificate will be verified by one of the authorities in the oidc-ca-file, otherwise the host's root CA set will be used.
       --oidc-clientID string                        The client ID for the OpenID Connect client, must be set if oidc-issuer-url is set.